rakshith111/Shutdownify/README.md

 - If you want to cancel the set timer it can be done by clicking on the cancel button
 - Once the timer is set it can be extended
   - Two modes are available
-    - Direct mode : Shuts down the pc for the chosen quicky
+    - Direct mode : Shuts down the pc for the chosen time immediately
     - Manual mode : Adds the selected time to the input fields